julienetie/lambdascript/lambdascript.md

 ## 7. Exception Handling
 TBA

+## x.
+Memory Resource and Reference Management
+//@ WeakRef
+//@ FinalizationRegistry
+// Use only where necessary

+## x.
+Templating
+//@ Use template literals for templating DOM Nodes
+//@ Use template literals for server side HTML templates
+//@ Use tagged template functions advanced templating
+//@ Avoid handlebars + others

 ## 8. Global Store
 Global state in JavaScript poses challenges due to its high mutability.
 ECMAScript has evolved to mitigate these challenges by introducing stricter constructs.